 None of the above applies to SCRAs which is why we wish to expose the nature of these synthetic chemical imitations.

-The is another problem created by Prohibition.
+At its root, this is another problem created by Prohibition.

 Prohibition tries to control drugs by making certain products illegal to have or to trade in, one of which is cannabis, defined as being parts of the cannabis plant.
 Unless something is made illegal it is fully legal of course, so if a substance isn’t specifically banned or covered by any other law, then it’s simply not covered by any laws at all.
+That was the way laws worked prior to the Psychoactive Substances Act (PSA) of 2016, which has now banned anything psychoactive unless specifically exempt.

 When the drugs law – the “Misuse of Drugs Act 1971” – was written forty odd years ago, no-one had considered the possibility that such chemicals could be made, nor that a huge demand would have been created for the prohibited drugs, but that is what has happened and a whole industry has been developed to do just that, subsidised by the distorted economics created by prohibition.